1. CHEMICAL PRODUCTS & COMPANY IDENTIFICATION

 Alpha Radiation

-• Acute exposure: Repeated or prolonged exposure to alpha radiation may result in cataract formation.
-Of the well-documented late effects of radiation on man, leukemia and cataracts have been observed at doses lower than those producing skin scarring and cancer or bone tumors.
-The lens of the eye is a critical organ for exposure to radiation.
+- Acute exposure: Repeated or prolonged exposure to alpha radiation may result in cataract formation.
+Of the well-documented late effects of radiation on man, leukemia, and cataracts have been observed at doses lower than those producing skin scarring and cancer or bone tumors.
+The lens of the eye is a critical organ for radiation exposure.
 It is important to note that long-term eye contact with uranium hexafluoride would most likely result in serious damage to the cornea before cataracts would be formed.
 Normal usage of Certified Reference Materials or SME materials will not result in significant eye exposures except in cases of accidents or poor laboratory practice.

 Ingestion